-A position paper will contrast and compare a selected aspect of the thought of one "Pessimist" (for position paper 1) or of one "Perennialist" (for position paper 2) with that of one classical sociologist (e.g., Marx, Durkheim, Weber, Simmel or Tocqueville).
+A position paper will contrast and compare a selected aspect of the thoughts of one "Pessimist" (for position paper 1) or of one "Perennialist" (for position paper 2) with that of one classical sociologist (e.g., Marx, Durkheim, Weber, Simmel or Tocqueville).
+NOTE: Students must engage with primary texts of the classical sociologists.

 The main objective of a position paper is to make an argument, not to summarize the course material.
-Your paper might be structured as follows: